-- 1 From the Start Line Guidance gauge, select MENU > Start Line > Start Line. - 2 Select an option: - To mark the port and starboard starting line marks as you sail past them, select Ping Marks. - To mark the port and starboard starting line marks by entering their coordinates, select Enter Coordinates. - To switch the position of the port and starboard marks after you have set them, select Swap Port & Starbd.
+- 1 From the Sail Racing combination screen, select Menu > Start Line Guidance > Start Line. - 2 Select an option: - To mark the port and starboard starting line marks as you sail past them, select Ping Marks. - To mark the port and starboard starting line marks by entering their coordinates, select Enter Coordinates. - To switch the position of the port and starboard marks after you have set them, select Swap Port & Starbd.
 Marks.